Disney 'Bambi' artist Tyrus Wong dies at 106

 "Legendary Disney artist Tyrus Wong had a gift for evoking incredible feeling in his art with simple, gestural composition," the statement said.

-Wong's evocative sketches of deer in a forest captured the attention of Walt Disney and became the basis for the visual style of the feature film "Bambi."
+At home, he painted several elaborate sketches of deer in the forest -- these sketches quickly drew the attention of Walt Disney and became the basis for the visual style of the animated classic.
+Wong left Disney to join Warner Brothers in 1941, before the release of "Bambi" in 1942.

+Despite being trained as a fine artist, Wong spent nearly three decades working as a motion picture illustrator.
 "His work has continued to inspire and influence the leading animators of today," the statement said.

+In 2001, the pioneer artist was inducted into the "Disney Legend" hall of fame.

+As one of the most revered Chinese-American artist, Wong's art, life and legacy was captured in the 2015, independent documentary film "TYRUS".

-Wong went on to work for Warner Brothers as a concept and story artist for 26 years and retired in 1968.
+At Warner Brothers, Wong worked as a concept and story artist for 26 years and retired in 1968.

+After retirement he channeled his creative energy into designing and building hand-made kites.

 "Tyrus' lively spirit will be missed," the statement said.
 "Our condolences are with his family and friends at this time."